ipfs/devgrants/open-grants/open-proposal-open-registry.md

 Our team is small but versatile.
 We have combined experience in multiple technologies like Blockchain, Backends, UI/UX, DevOps and more.
 We're passionate about Web3 and want to make a dent in the large world of corporate data stealing.

 - I (Jasdeep) have over 5 years of experience in Go, SvelteKit, TailwindCSS, TypeSript, Blockchain, DevOps and Cloud Technologies.
-I've also done couple of bounties with Protocol Labs in the past, noticiably **CLI Tutor Mode** in the IPFS WebUI [Link](https://github.com/ipfs/ipfs-webui/pull/1572).
+I've also done couple of bounties with Protocol Labs in the past, noticeably **CLI Tutor Mode** in the IPFS WebUI [Link](https://github.com/ipfs/ipfs-webui/pull/1572).
 Along with that, I've donated an OpenSource Library to ENSDomains, it's a lightweight JavaScript Lib, which is used for encoding/decoding different blockchain addresses (https://www.npmjs.com/package/crypto-addr-codec)

 - Gunjan Valecha (Guacamole) has more than 6 years of Enterprise Networking, UI/UX, SvelteKit, TailwindCSS, Backends with Go and PostgreSQL.
-Along with that, she has a natural  talent for Designing beautiful Animations, Illustrations, UX and Merch.
+Along with that, she has a natural  talent for Designing beautiful Animations, Illustrations, and merchandise.
 She's has contributed to Hashicorpt Vault, been a member of Community Awards Board at Akash Network (which works towards funding projects that build on and help Akash Network grow) and is part of their Akash Insiders Program.
 She's quit her job to help build OpenRegistry full-time.

 ## Team code repositories